msherman/age-of-name/README.md

 In total, we will need three buckets.
 * The infrastructure bucket

-This bucket is responsible for housing all the terraform state that will be generated as part of the main pipeline.
+This bucket is responsible for housing all the terraform state generated as part of the main pipeline.
 We are going to utilize the terraform file in the [config/bootstrap](config/bootstrap) directory to generate this bucket.
 My recommendation is something along the lines of `initials-random 3 numbers-age-of-name-infra` ie. if your initials were ms `ms-247-age-of-name-infra`.